-We maintain our fair value range of SEK33-41 per share.
+We estimate a fair value of SEK33-41 per share.
 Our valuation range is derived using two complementary methods: 1) a DCF valuation, which reflects stable cash flows and a conservative required rate of return; and 2) a relative valuation, supported by comparisons with a carefully selected group of high-quality companies that justify our target multiple.